GENERAL

 Access from Kansai area, Osaka, Kyoto or Kobe, to Tokyo Izu Islands, Japan JR Pass, flight

 The Kansai region(関西) is a geographical area in the southern-central part of Japan's mainland, Honshu.
-It includes several prefectures, such as Osaka, Kyoto, Hyogo, Nara, Wakayama and Shiga.
+It includes several prefectures, such as Osaka, Kyoto, Hyogo, Nara, Wakayama, and Shiga.
 The region is known for its rich history, cultural landmarks, and vibrant cities.
 Osaka is often considered the economic and cultural hub of the Kansai area.
 Renowned for its historical significance, Kyoto is a city that draws travelers not just from Japan but from across the globe.

 First a word of caution